webos-commons/EKL/README.md

-EKL - Enyo Component Library
+EKL - Enyo Kind Library
 ============================

 A collection of Enyo kinds (components) as well as core Enyo extensions for use